chaoss/website/CHAOSScon/2019EU/speakers.md

 >
 > We will show the collection built on top real data, retrieved and processed by means of GrimoireLab projects.
 From that point, we will take a walk on the panels offering a closer look at the metrics.
 Looking at real numbers ease to get a deeper understanding of the metrics, as we can see them in action.

+Session: **Diversity & Inclusion Workgroup Tutorial**

+> While it is recognized that diversity and inclusion are central to the health of open source communities, numbers lag and the ability to foster inclusive environments remains challenging.
+The CHAOSS Project’s Diversity & Inclusion Workgroup is focused on establishing a set of community-curated, peer-validated, research-informed standards and best practices to measure, and in turn, increase, diversity and inclusion across open source communities.
+In this interactive tutorial, you will contribute to this work by breaking into groups to define several diversity and inclusion metrics.
+Let’s work together to make our collective open source communities more welcoming, broader and heterogeneous.

 ### Dawn Foster